Top 9 Law Schools In Pennsylvania

 How Competitive Are Law Schools In Pennsylvania?

-Temple University Beasley School of Law has a moderately selective admissions process with a 39.4% acceptance rate for 2024.
-The LSAT score range for admitted students includes a 25th percentile score of 159 for full-time and 158 for part-time programs.
-The median LSAT score is 163 for full-time and part-time students, while the 75th percentile score is 165 for full-time and 164 for part-time students.
-The GPA for the 25th percentile is 3.45 for full-time and 3.09 for part-time students.
-The median GPA is 3.65 for full-time and part-time students.
-The 75th percentile GPA is 3.81 for full-time and 3.79 for part-time students.
+Temple University Beasley School of Law has a moderately selective admissions process with a 35.8% acceptance rate for 2025.
+The LSAT score range for admitted students is 159 to 165, with a median score of 163.
+The GPA range spans 3.42 to 3.81, with a median GPA of 3.67.
 The statistics reflect Temple Law’s competitive admissions process and high academic standards.
-Aspiring students need to score within or above the ranges on the LSAT and maintain a strong GPA to improve their chances of admission.
+Aspiring students need to score within or above the LSAT ranges and maintain strong GPAs to improve their chances of admission.
 The commitment to academic excellence and career preparation makes Pennsylvania law schools attractive to many prospective law students.

 Yes, Pennsylvania has good law programs.
 Pennsylvania hosts several highly regarded law programs.
 The University of Pennsylvania Carey Law School offers various programs, including the Juris Doctor (JD), Master of Laws (LLM), Master in Law (ML), and a Doctor of Juridical Science (SJD).